johnnycyberseed/ibm-zk/pages/IBM Control Program of Operating System (video).md

 - # Maximizing Systems Throughput
 	- minimizing transition times
-		- by encouraging job authors to use "standard" input and output data sources -
+		- by encouraging job authors to use "standard" input and output data sources
-	- buffering inputs and outputs (anticipatory)
+	- anticipating and resolving dependencies
-		-
+		- buffering inputs and outputs before the data is needed -
 		-
 - Control Programs
 	- are responsible for:
 		- data management